Establishing theories in energy science.

 Q17.
 Three laboratories for Master’s applicants

-I understand I can choose maximum three laboratories of my interest on Form A, but what if I write only my first choice?
-I am very keen on being assigned to a specific laboratory or supervisor, who I already have contacted.
+I understand that I can choose a maximum of three laboratories that interest me on Form A. What if I only write my first choice?
+I am very keen to be assigned to a specific laboratory or supervisor with whom I have already made contact.

 A17.
-Due to the capacity of each laboratory, applicants simply would have more chance to be admitted to the degree programme by nominating three laboratories than by leaving the second and third choices blank.
+Due to the capacity of each laboratory, applicants would simply have a better chance of being admitted to the degree programme if they nominate three laboratories rather than leaving the second and third choices blank.

 Q18a.
 Reference form (Form C) – format

-Should I ask the referees to use the designated form (Form C)?
+Should I ask my referees to use the designated form, Form C?
 Can they provide a reference in a letter format?

 Q18b.
 Reference form (Form C) – sealed and signed?

 How should I submit the reference forms?
-What is ‘sealed and signed’?
+What does ‘sealed and signed’ mean?

 Sealed and Signed